 Overactive bladder in children

-A child with an overactive bladder will need to urinate frequently, and at times the need may be urgent.
-He or she may not get to the toilet before the urine begins to flow.
+A child with an overactive bladder will need to urinate frequently, as many as eight or more times a day.
+Sometimes this will be urgent and they may not get to the toilet before the urine begins to flow.

 What causes overactive bladder in children?